sabihgz/passportphoto-support-/index.md

-# Passport Photo - Support

-  ## Contact Us

-  If you need help or have questions about the app, please email us
-  at:

-  sabihgz@yahoo.com

-  We typically respond within 48 hours.

-  ---

-  ## Privacy Policy
+# Privacy Policy

-  **Last updated: June 7, 2026**
+_Last updated: June 14, 2026_

-  Passport Photo ("the App") respects your privacy.
-This policy explains what data is collected and how it is used.

-  ### Data We Collect

-  **Camera & Photos**
+This Privacy Policy explains how the Passport Photo app ("the app", "we", "us") handles your information.
+We are committed to protecting your privacy.
+The app is designed so that your photos and face data never leave your device.

+## Face Data

+To help you take a compliant passport photo, the app uses Apple's on-device Vision framework to temporarily analyze the photo and compute basic face geometry — a face bounding box and facial landmark points (the face/chin contour and eye positions).
+This is used solely to verify that the photo meets passport requirements (that exactly one face is present, that the face is centered, that the head-to-frame proportion is correct, and that the eyes are open) and to crop and frame the photo accordingly.

+This face analysis is performed entirely on your device and only in temporary memory.
+The app does not create, store, or use any facial-recognition template, faceprint, or identity profile, and it does not identify or recognize individuals.
+The computed face geometry is discarded immediately after each photo is analyzed and is never stored, never transmitted off your device, and never shared with any third party.
+We do not retain any face data.
+The only output that is kept is the finished passport photo image, which is saved to your device's Photos library only when you choose to save it.

+## Photos

-  The App accesses your camera to take passport photos and your photo library to save them.
-All photos are processed entirely on your device.
-We do not upload, store, or transmit your photos to any server.
+Photos you capture or process are handled on your device.
+The app saves a passport photo to your Photos library only at your request.
+We do not upload, transmit, or store your photos on any server, and we do not share them with any third party.

-  ### Third-Party Services

-  **Google AdMob**
-  The App uses Google AdMob to display advertisements.
-AdMob may collect and use data to serve personalized or non-personalized ads,
-   including:
-  - Device identifiers
-  - IP address
-  - Usage data

-  For more information, see [Google's Privacy Policy](https://policies.google.com/privacy).

-  **App Tracking Transparency**
-  The App requests your permission before tracking activity across other apps and websites for ad personalization.
-You can change this at any time in your device's Settings.

-  **Apple StoreKit**
+## Camera

+The app requests camera access only so that you can take a passport photo within the app.
+The camera feed is processed on your device and is not recorded or transmitted by us.

+## Advertising

+The app may display advertisements through Google AdMob.
+AdMob may collect device and usage information in accordance with Google's privacy practices to deliver and measure ads.
+AdMob does **not** receive your photos or any face data.
+With your permission (requested via Apple's App Tracking Transparency prompt), advertising identifiers may be used to show more relevant ads; you can decline, and you can change this at any time in your device Settings.
+For more information, see Google's Privacy Policy: https://policies.google.com/privacy

+## Purchases

-  The App offers an in-app purchase to remove ads.
-Purchases are processed by Apple.
-We do not collect or store any payment information.
+If you purchase the ad-free version or other in-app purchases, the transaction is handled by Apple.
+We do not receive or store your payment information.

-  ### Data Storage
+## Data Retention

-  All photo processing happens on your device.
-We do not operate any servers and do not collect, store, or share any personal data.
+We do not collect or retain personal data, photos, or face data on any server.
+Face data is transient and discarded immediately after analysis.
+Photos remain on your device under your control.

-  ### Children's Privacy
+## Children's Privacy

-  The App is not directed at children under 13.
-We do not knowingly collect data from children.
+The app does not knowingly collect personal information from children.

-  ### Changes to This Policy
+## Changes to This Policy

-  We may update this policy from time to time.
-Changes will be reflected on this page with an updated date.
+We may update this Privacy Policy from time to time.
+Changes will be posted on this page with an updated "Last updated" date.

-  ### Contact
+## Contact

-  If you have questions about this privacy policy, contact us at sabihgz@yahoo.com.
+If you have any questions about this Privacy Policy, contact us at: sabihgz@yahoo.com